 Monitoring kiwi locations from Lake Rotoiti

+Preference is given to those who are studying in the field of ecological science, or who have undertaken other species and trapping work.
 Ideally, we are looking for a four week commitment so you can build up a good range of skills and have a meaningful experience.
-However, we can be flexible around the range of two weeks to six weeks.

 South Island robins are fitted with bands for monitoring

 - predator trapping (for stoats and possums)